 Java Business Integration Java Business Integration (JBI) is a specification developed under the Java Community Process (JCP) for an approach to implementing a service-oriented architecture (SOA).
 The JCP reference is JSR 208 for JBI 1.0 and JSR 312 for JBI 2.0.
 JBI is built on a Web Services model and provides a pluggable architecture for a container that hosts service producer and consumer components.
+Services connect to the container via binding components (BC) or can be hosted inside the container as part of a service engine (SE).
+The services model used is Web Services Description Language 2.0.
 In-Only: A standard one-way messaging exchange where the consumer sends a message to the provider that provides only a status response.Robust In-Only: This pattern is for reliable one-way message exchanges.
 To handle functionality that deals with installation, deployment, monitoring and lifecycle concerns amongst BCs and SEs, Java Management Extensions (JMX) is used.
 JBI implementations Books Binildas A.

 JBoss Fuse - Overview JBoss Fuse is an open source, lightweight and modular integration platform with a new-style Enterprise Service Bus (ESB) that supports integration beyond the data center.
 The capability to connect all enterprise assets and the ability to deploy JBoss Fuse in several different configurations advances intelligent integration to all facets of your business – on premise or in the Cloud.
 JBoss Fuse for xPaaS extends the integration capabilities to OpenShift Platform-as-a-Service (PaaS) solution.
 Pattern based Integration framework Leverage Apache Camel to provide a full-featured, easy-to-use and intuitive framework for quicker integration solutions.
 Dynamic configuration and management Change configuration while container is running.
 Multiple connectivity options Connect to external applications with connectors for JDBC, FTP/SFTP, HTTP/HTTPS, file, SalesForce.com, SAP, Twitter, and more.
 Fabric Management Console is based on the hawtio web console.
 New Features Try the exciting new features: Buzz

 Enterprise service bus All customer services communicate in the same way with the ESB: the ESB translates a message to the correct message type and sends the message to the correct producer service.
 An enterprise service bus (ESB) is a software architecture model used for designing and implementing communication between mutually interacting software applications in a service-oriented architecture (SOA).
 As a software architectural model for distributed computing it is a specialty variant of the more general client server model and promotes agility and flexibility with regard to communication between applications.
-Its primary use is in enterprise application integration (EAI) of heterogeneous and complex landscapes.
 Overview Duties An ESB transports the design concept of modern operating systems to networks of disparate and independent computers.
-The prime duties of an ESB are: Ambiguous use of the term ESB in commerce History ESB as software ESB hive of commodity components Characteristics
+The prime duties of an ESB are: Ambiguous use of the term ESB in commerce History The first published usage of the term "enterprise service bus" is attributed to Roy W. ESB as software ESB hive of commodity components Characteristics

 Processing.js Basic Syntax A brief look at the structure of a Processing sketch reveals how easy it is to program interactive visualizations.
 As with any language, you begin by defining your global variables.
 Then you create a setup() function, where you control the visualization's properties, like the canvas size, frame rate and perhaps variables such as the stoke-weight or background-color.
 The next step is to create your draw() function, which controls the behavior of each frame in your animation.
 The draw function loops continuously unless you tell it otherwise by using the exit() command.
 To the right is a basic example of Processing.js in action.
 Adding interactivity to your visualization is incredibly simple.
 Processing.js also tracks a range of pre-defined variables like key, which stores the value of the last key pressed; or mouseX and mouseY, which store the last recorded position of the mouse pointer.
 Using Processing There are two ways of implementing processing.
 First Method Needed files: